What are the requirements?

 - DOCUMENT EVALUATION - You must pass this evaluation of your educational and professional credentials to be eligible to write the Pharmacist Evaluating Examination.

 - THE PHARMACIST EVALUATING EXAMINATION - You must pass this written examination to be eligible for the Pharmacist Qualifying Examination - Parts I and II.

 - THE PHARMACIST QUALIFYING EXAMINATION, PART I (MCQ) and PART II (OSCE) - Your final step to qualifying for certification with PEBC.
 When you have passed both Parts of the examination you will be certified and registered with PEBC.

-Seeking initial registration and licensure to practise as a pharmacist involves the following:
+Seeking initial registration and licensure to practice as a pharmacist involves the following: